Skip to content

 Backend configuration

-To use dstack with your own cloud accounts, create the ~/.dstack/server/config.yml file and configure backends.
+To use dstack with cloud providers, configure backends via the ~/.dstack/server/config.yml file.
 The server loads this file on startup.

-Alternatively, you can configure backends on the project settings page via the control plane's UI.
+Alternatively, you can configure backends on the project settings page via UI.

 For using dstack with on-prem servers, no backend configuration is required.
-See SSH fleets for more details.
+Use SSH fleets instead.

 State persistence

-If you’d like, you can configure automatic replication of your SQLite state to cloud object storage using Litestream.
+You can configure automatic replication of your SQLite state to a cloud object storage using Litestream.
+This allows persisting the server state across re-deployments when using SQLite.

 To enable Litestream replication, set the following environment variables: